maciejg-git/alpine-remote-component-plugin/README.md

 The defaultConfig allows setting defaults for options such as swap or trigger, which can be modified on individual components using `data-rc-*` attributes.

-The globalConfig defines options that apply to all components:

-- `urlPrefix` — prefix for all URL-based components
-- `fetchOptions` — options object passed to fetch when loading URL components
-- `componentPrefix` — prefix used for custom element components

-If you’re using a CDN to include files, make sure to modify `Alpine.$rc` configs after the plugin but before the main Alpine JS file.
+If you’re using a CDN to include files, make sure to modify `Alpine.$rc` defaultConfig after the plugin but before the main Alpine JS file.

 ### Events